bakiba/cs50w/README.md

 - It is based on personal requirement for a tool to help share photos with clients
 - Uses Django Class Based Views (CBV) as well as Functional Based Views (FBV)
 - There are several models to implement the required functionality
-- Care was taken for pages to reload as little as possible due to amount of high resolution pictures
+- Care was taken for pages to reload as little as possible due to amount of high-resolution pictures
 - JavaScript is used for lot of front-end functionality
 - JavaScript Fetch API with JSON is used for communication between front-end and back-end
 - Use of modern, open source libraries like jQuery, DataTables, Bootstrap, Masonry